Musical Creativity with Python

 Fifth was then my bassline generator code.
 What would music be without a low-end?
 Haha!
 That ended up as https://pypi.org/project/music-bassline-generator/.

-Sixth was probably the most nerdy of all chord changes - https://metacpan.org/dist/Music-Chord-Progression-Transform - my module for doing Neo-Riemann chord progressions.
+Sixth was probably the most nerdy of all chord changes - https://metacpan.org/dist/Music-Chord-Progression-Transform - my module for doing neo-Riemannian chord progressions.
 This code also depends on another module that I ported by Jeremy Mates: https://metacpan.org/pod/Music::NeoRiemannianTonnetz.
 This ended up as https://pypi.org/project/music-tonnetztransform/.

 Eighth was my module for creating randomized chord progressions based on weighted network transitions (from one chord to the next).
 This ended up as https://pypi.org/project/chord-progression-network/.

-For each, I made simple musical examples and added them to the readme files for each package.
+I made simple musical examples and added them to the readme files for each package.

-For my musical curiosities, I made a few threading MIDI players, one of which is: https://github.com/ology/Music/blob/master/midi-thread-2.py that exercises the arpeggiation device.
+For my musical curiosities, I made a few threading real-time MIDI players, one of which is: https://github.com/ology/Music/blob/master/midi-thread-2.py that exercises the arpeggiation device.

 This open-source code can be copied and modified with any of the above packages for your own player.